ruggeri/tech-notes/programming-languages/green-threads.md

 **I believe this stuff may be better covered in my concurrency document...**

+**This feels like it just documents resources I looked at it but didn't fully process**

 Everyone says that native threads don't scale because memory.
 Stack size is typically 2MB.
 So thousands of threads means GBs of memory for the stacks.